 It is also important to note that unlike individual TSP accounts, individuals do not “own” their Social Security.
 Social Security payments can be reduced (or even eliminated) at any time, based on congressional legislation.
 As the Social Security Administration explains:

 “like all federal entitlement programs, Congress can change the rules regarding eligibility – and it has done so many times over the years.
 The rules can be made more generous, or they can be made more restrictive.
 Benefits which are granted at one time can be withdrawn, as for example with student benefits, which were substantially scaled-back in the 1983 Amendments.”

 Since Social Security tax payments are not a “property right,” those who have paid Social Security taxes do not have a right to bequeath it after they pass away or otherwise use it as they see fit in their later years.
 If a Social Security recipient died a month after retiring, and he or she did not have dependents, all of those years of paying into Social Security simply go to other Social Security recipients.

 An individual TSP account, in contrast, is a property right, and neither Congress nor any federal agency can take this right away without going through the courts first.
 And there would have to be a compelling reason to seize an individual’s TSP account, for example if the owner were convicted of a serious crime.

 Thus the Social Security stool leg is feeling increasingly unstable – and increasingly expensive.
 I’ll discuss the second stool leg (pensions) in another post, but the likely trend is for greater individual contributions to fund pensions, which in turn decreases take-home pay.
 Individuals only have direct control over the third stool leg, their TSP accounts.

-So by all means, keep contributing to your TSP accounts (and for that matter, to HSAs) – it is certainly a better route to building wealth and personal independence than relying on retirement benefits such as Social Security (and Medicare), given their massive unfunded liabilities.
+So by all means, keep contributing to your TSP accounts (and for that matter, to HSAs) – it is certainly a better route to building wealth and personal independence than relying on retirement benefits such as Social Security (and Medicare), given their - our - massive unfunded liabilities.